dinoboards/yellow-msx-series-for-rc2014/turbo-cpu/readme.md

 But these days, its possible to buy a brand new Zilog Z80 chip, rated at 20Mhz (Z84C0020PEG).
 For me in the mid 80s, that would have been an unimaginable speed!

-We achieve compatibility by applying a combination of hardware wait states (pausing the CPU for a bit) and slowing CPU clock down to the 3.5Mhz as required.
+We achieve compatibility by applying a combination of hardware wait states (pausing the CPU for a bit) and automatically slowing the clock down to the 3.5Mhz for short periods of time when the CPU is interacting with your other modules.

-With the 3 way slider, soldered on the front of the module, you can at any time switch the CPU into 1 of 3 modes:
+A 3 way slider, soldered on the front of the module, gives you total control of the CPU speed.
+Using this switch, you can at any time switch into 1 of 3 modes:

-1. Full 20Mhz clock speed, with 1 wait state for accessing memory, and auto slow the clock to 3.5Mhz for 31 clock cycles when it accesses IO devices (SIO/2, PPI, V9958 etc).
+1. Full 20Mhz clock speed, with 1 wait state when accessing memory, and slows the clock to 3.5Mhz for 31 clock cycles when it accesses IO devices (SIO/2, PPI, V9958 etc).
-2. Full 20Mhz clock speed as mode 1, but with 3 wait states for accessing memory
+2. Full 20Mhz clock speed as mode 1, but with 3 wait states for accessing memory.
-3. Standard MSX speed 3.5Mhz CPU, M1 Wait state for accessing memory
+3. Standard MSX speed 3.5Mhz CPU, M1 Wait state for accessing memory.

 Despite the extra wait states and clock slow down, I have found a typical speed improvement of between 4 and 5 times faster - even for software the does lots of interactions with the V9958, you can still see a very large improvement.